vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 # Environments: Devnet & Testnet

-The vlayer network consists of services nodes: provers, indexers, notaries and proxies.
-This nodes are necessary for execution of vlayer smart contracts features like [time travel](/features/time-travel.html), [teleport](/features/teleport.html), [email](/features/email.html) / [web](/features/web.html) proofs.
+The vlayer network consists of service nodes: provers, indexers, notaries and proxies.
+This nodes are necessary for execution of vlayer smart contracts features like [time travel](/features/time-travel.html), [teleport](/features/teleport.html), [email](/features/email.html) and [web](/features/web.html) proofs.

 Currently, there are two environments supported:
 - **testnet** - predeployed public environment supporting multiple testnets, running in FAKE mode for quick development and testing